rcc-uchicago/influenceR/cran-comments.md

 ## Note
 Added `UNPROTECT(1)` in function snap_bridging_R in `snap_wrapper.c` in response to email concerning PROTECT bug reports from rchk  received from CRAN .

+There is a note about possible spelling errors:
+Possibly mis-spelled words in DESCRIPTION:
+  Borgatti (13:32)
+  Fujimoto (14:39)
+  Valente (14:27)

+These are author names and are spelled correcly.
 ## Test environments
 * local OS X install, R 3.5.3
 * Scientific Linux 7.4, R 3.5.1